arvryna/blazer/README.md

 estimate performance and also node js

 # Todo:
+- use interactive terminal support to print messages
 - show time elapsed
+- find optimal concrrency to realize parallel downloads
 - support for verbose logging
 - print the performance graph as well to see perfromance difference, using different number of threads and
 - storing data in current drive